josephjacobson/resume/resume.md

 Building and leading teams to reduce toil and increase automation.
 Expertise in incident management.
 Works closely with other teams and owners to deliver company objectives.
-Owned and managed critical infrastructure and lead large scale projects to transition to new technologies.
+Owned and managed critical infrastructure and led large scale projects to transition to new technologies.